-After a contract is signed, Cultural Arts Representatives continue to facilitate activities related to planning and promotion of the program.
+After a contract is signed, Cultural Arts Representatives continue to facilitate elements related to planning, implementation, and promotion of programs.

 Planning Meeting for Residency/Workshop

 Residency and workshop programs require a planning session with the artist and at least one teacher from the participating grade level(s).
 It is vitally important to the success of a program to complete such a meeting.
 Depending on the program needs, the planning session can involve face-to-face meeting(s), email correspondence, phone conversation(s), or a combination of the above.
 The artist and teacher(s) should discuss and define in writing:

 - Program goals & outcomes: e.g., what is the big idea; how will students benefit from the program; what are the expected changes in skills, attitudes, behaviors, knowledge?